uhzoo/Hadoop-Hive-Basic/README.md

 export HADOOP_HOME=/opt/hadoop-3.4.1
 ```
 Next, configure the following Hadoop XML files to set up the core components.
-Use vi (or your preferred editor) to modify each file as shown below.
 1. core-site.xml
 ```bash
 vi /opt/hadoop-3.4.1/etc/hadoop/core-site.xml;